giacomopj/py-package-template/README.md

   Merging the template updates inevitably causes a number of conflicts (in README.md, pyproject.toml, etc.) that have to be resolved manually one by one

-## 3. Windows Workarounds
+## 3. Issues With Windows Host OS

-In case of errors during the Docker image build in VS Code, it might be necessary to implement the following workarounds:
+If the host OS is Windows, VS Code could fail to build the Docker images from Run and Debug.
+To solve this issue, it might be necessary to implement the following workarounds:

-- Manually replacing the environment variables GIT_ACCESS_TOKEN and WORKSPACE_PATH in **/.vscode/tasks.json** with the respective values, which are, respectively, the Git access token and the absolute path to the repository folder with the workspace
+- Manually replacing the environment variables GIT_ACCESS_TOKEN and WORKSPACE_PATH in **/.vscode/tasks.json** with the respective values, which are, respectively, the Git access token and the absolute path to the repository folder with the workspace (\*)

-- Converting the EOL formatting of .sh files in **/scripts** from CRLF to LF
+- Manually converting the EOL formatting of .sh files in **/scripts** from CRLF to LF

+(/*) In-built Command Prompt (CMD) or PowerShell (WSL) cannot expand the environment variables in **/.vscode/tasks.json**